Timkor/nuxt-polyfill/README.md

  - ⚡️ Aims to be as fast as possible
  - 🔧 Supports any polyfill as NPM package or JS file
  - ⭐️ Supports polyfills from [polyfill.io](https://polyfill.io)
  - Detect function can be called before loading the features
+ - Polyfills are not included in the bundle but loaded separately

 ## Roadmap
  - Support for server side polyfills